Skip to Main Content

 Undergraduate Students

-During their first term, undergraduate students complete HMNT 1001 or LDRS 1001, which includes acquisition and mastery of knowledge and skills related to information technology and electronic communication, plans and programs of study, library databases, scholarly writing, research, and university policies and procedures.
-Successful completion of HMNT 1001 or LDRS 1001 is a degree requirement.
+During their first term, all undergraduate students except undergraduate nursing students complete HMNT 1001 or HMNT 1002, which includes acquisition and mastery of knowledge and skills related to information technology and electronic communication, plans and programs of study, library databases, scholarly writing, research, and university policies and procedures.
+Successful completion of HMNT 1001 or HMNT 1002 is a degree requirement for all undergraduate students except for undergraduate nursing students.
+Undergraduate nursing students are required to complete NURS 3021.

 Graduate Students